bcoin-org/bcoin/docs/Configuration.md

 ## Wallet options

-These options must be saved in `wallet.conf`:
+These options must be saved in `wallet.conf`.
+They can also be passed as environment variables or command-line variables if they are preceeded with a `wallet-` prefix.
+(See https://github.com/bcoin-org/bcoin/blob/master/CHANGELOG.md#configuration-changes)

+For example, to run a bcoin and wallet node on a remote server that you can access from a local machine, you would launch bcoin with the command:

+`bcoin --network=testnet --http-host=0.0.0.0 --wallet-http-host=0.0.0.0 --wallet-api-key=hunter2 --wallet-wallet-auth=true`

 ### bcoin client: